Waste Management

 Wistron is dedicated to the research and development, design, manufacturing, and service of its products.
 Sustainable product design and development are based on the concept of the life cycle, considering aspects from raw material acquisition, manufacturing, distribution, product use, to waste recycling.
 This approach aims to reduce the environmental impact of products, create sustainable value, ensure the sustainable use of resources, and establish a green circular sustainable business model.
 During the product design and development phase, guidelines and review procedures for green product design are implemented, considering waste disposal and recycling from the design stage to minimize the impact on people and the environment after the product's disposal.

-The ESG organization at manufacturing plants promotes waste reduction and management within the maunfacturing plant:
+The ESG teams at Wistron's manufacturing locations are actively driving in-plant waste reduction and management through the following measures:

 Amount of Waste Generated